 Be really friendly with your flatmates.
-This may seem obvious but with COVID restrictions you will probably be spending a lot more time than normal with your flat, so why not be good mates.
+This may seem obvious but you may well be spending the majority of your time in the same building.
 A great way to break the ice is to make cups of tea for people or if you're good at cooking/baking use those skills to bring everyone out of their rooms and get to know you.

 Make sure everyone knows you've moved in.
 Students are coming to university at different times this year so if you or someone else moves in late leave your door open (don't forget to pack your door stop) or knock for someone you haven't met yet.
 Decorating your door also lets people know that you've moved in.